State-funded schools (England): Curriculum

-In addition to the compulsory subjects, students at Key Stage 4 have a statutory entitlement to be able to study at least one subject from the arts (comprising art and design, music, photography, dance, drama and media arts), design and technology (comprising design and technology, electronics, engineering, food preparation and nutrition), the humanities (comprising geography and history), business and enterprise (comprising business studies and economics) and one modern language.
+In addition to the compulsory subjects, students at Key Stage 4 have a statutory entitlement to be able to study at least one subject from the arts (comprising art and design, music, photography, dance, media studies, film studies, drama and media arts), design and technology (comprising design and technology, electronics, engineering, food preparation and nutrition), the humanities (comprising geography and history), business and enterprise (comprising business studies and economics) and one modern language.

 Other subjects with a non-statutory programme of study in the National Curriculum are also taught, including Religious education in all Key Stages, Sex education from Key Stage 2, and Career education and Work-related learning in Key Stages 3 and 4.
 Religious education within schools may be withdrawn for individual pupils with parental consent.
 Similarly, parents of children in schools may choose to opt their child out of some or all sex education lessons.

 Discipline

 There is concern that some types of discipline are harsh and can harm pupils.
 Prolonged periods of isolation are criticised as are excessive suspensions.
 There is concern that schools, especially academies are choosing punishments that cost less to administer.